trizen/sidef-book/syntax_and_semantics/literals/array.md

 %i(1 2.5 3.75)          # same as: [1, 2, 3]
 ```

-Unescaped spaces and unescaped comments are removed from the declaration For example, the following declaration:
+Unescaped spaces and unescaped comments are removed.
+For example, the following declaration:

 ```ruby
 %w(